Gooner-Jones/Fleet-Analysis/scripts/reports/README.md

 * How does **maintenance cost compare** to operating profit?
 * Where are we **underperforming** in terms of vehicle downtime?
 * What **segments or customer types** dominate our base?
 ---

-## 📁 How to Use

-1. Run the `.sql` file in your **Fabric Warehouse endpoint**.
-2. Connect Power BI to the created **views** as direct sources.
-3. Schedule pipeline refreshes for daily Gold layer ingestion.
-4. Share interactive dashboards with OEMs, EXCO, or Regional GMs.

----